Hours and Info

 About

-Nestled within a scenic nature preserve, the 123-acre Inniswood Metro Gardens is a source of inspiration for all ages.
+Nestled within a scenic nature preserve, the 123-acre Inniswood Metro Gardens is a source of inspiration for people of all ages.
 Streams and woodlands filled with wildflowers and wildlife provide a majestic backdrop to the beautifully landscaped areas.
 Inniswood boasts more than 2,000 species of plants, specialty collections and several theme gardens.
 You can support Inniswood Metro Gardens by becoming a member of the Inniswood Garden Society.

 Volunteering